 How the Capital One Purchase Eraser Works

-First, you receive 1 cent in value per Capital One mile when redeeming for travel, using the Purchase Eraser feature.
+- You'll receive one cent in value per Capital One mile when redeeming miles for account credits using the Purchase Eraser feature.

-Imagine for a moment you’d racked up 50,000 miles with your Capital One travel credit card.
-Those miles are worth $500.
-If you then used your credit card to book a hotel stay or flights for $750 in the past 90 days, you could “erase” $500 using your travel credit, knocking your bill down to $250.
+For example, say that you’ve racked up 50,000 miles with a Capital One travel credit card.
+Those miles are worth $500 (50,000 * $0.01).
+If you then use your credit card to book a hotel stay or flights for $750 in the past 90 days, you could “erase” or subtract $500 using your travel credit, knocking the amount you owe down to $250.

-To redeem your rewards for travel using the Purchase Eraser, you’ll simply log in to your account with Capital One online or call the Capital One Rewards Center.
-Either way, you can redeem miles in any amount to cover travel purchases made within the preceding 90 days.
+To redeem your rewards for travel using the Purchase Eraser, log in to your Capital One account online, or call the Capital One Rewards Center.
+Use the Purchase Eraser feature to redeem miles in any amount to receive an account credit that covers qualifying travel purchases made within the preceding 90 days.

 |Spark Miles Select||$0 annual fee||1.5 miles for each dollar spent||Business|

-The miles needed for a travel redemption depends on the cost of the travel, but you’ll still get 1 cent per mile in value.
-If you plan to book a $200 hotel stay through Capital One Travel, for example, you would need to fork over 20,000 miles.
+- New reservations: You can also use your miles to pay for new travel reservations booked through Capital One Travel.
+The miles needed for a travel redemption depends on the cost of the travel, but you’ll still get one cent per mile in value.
+If you plan to book a $200 hotel stay through Capital One Travel, for example, you would need over 20,000 miles to pay for it.

 Having the ability to “erase” your travel purchases from your account is a huge benefit.
-You can shop around and purchase any travel you want.
-Getting 1 cent per mile in value is also a good deal, although you may be able to secure more value out of your miles if you transfer to Capital One’s airline and hotel partners.
-Either way, it’s nice to have some flexibility in how you redeem your rewards.
+You can shop around and purchase most any type of travel you can think of.
+Moreover, getting one cent per mile in value is also a far better deal than the half a cent per mile you'll get by redeeming miles for statement credits for non-travel purchases.
+However, it's useful to first check whether you can secure more value out of your miles by transferring them to Capital One’s airline and hotel partners.
+Regardless, it’s nice to have some flexibility in how you redeem your rewards.